-Your girl was super-cute and charming at first, but now her yo-yo dieting, social circle freak-outs and nightly bubble bath habit makes envisioning a conjoined future with her now utterly impossible.
+Symptom 2: Histrionics exhaustion.
+Your girlfriend was super-cute and charming at first, but now her yo-yo dieting, social circle freak-outs and nightly bubble bath habit makes envisioning a conjoined future with her now utterly impossible.

-Being a sugar daddy or sugar mama can be fun for awhile, but any twenty-something’s penchant for all-night clubbing followed by French fry binges can eventually clash with your morning meetings (and cholesterol count).
+Symptom 5: Gapping (in age, income, lifestyle).
+Being a sugar daddy or sugar mama can be fun for a while, but any twenty-something’s penchant for all-night clubbing followed by French fry binges can eventually clash with your morning meetings (and cholesterol count).

 Is this the Love Boat… or a sinking ship?

 Before deciding to move on from a ho-hum relationship, try this “Ultimate Fantasy” scenario: Imagine yourself on a luxurious vacation — whether it’s six months of island-hopping in the South Pacific, helicopter-skiing in the remote Alps, or five-starring it in Paris.
 You’ll need a companion for the greatest trip of your life.
 Is it your current flame?
 An ex that you let slip away?
 A brewing love interest on the sidelines, maybe?
 Or some mystery/fantasy person you haven’t even met yet?
 The answer that first comes into your mind should illuminate the state of your current relationship — especially if it’s stalled and sputtering.